exoscale/kontainer-engine-driver-sks/ui/README.md

 It serves the necessary files

 You can use this ui link directly to the Exoscale cluster driver setup.
-Do not forget to whitelist `*.github.io` in the rancher UI Cluster Driver setup.
+Do not forget to whitelist `*.github.io` and `*.exoscale.com` in the rancher UI Cluster Driver setup.

 ## Development